stanac/ArgoStore/docs/docs/docs/introduction/getting-started.md

 ## Getting started

 This guide will get you started with using ArgoStore in console applications.
-For integration with [ASP.NET Core](https://learn.microsoft.com/en-us/aspnet/core/introduction-to-aspnet-core?view=aspnetcore-7.0), please see [Getting Started with ASP.NET Core](/docs/getting-started-aspnetcore).
+For integration with ASP .NET Core, please see [Getting Started with ASP.NET Core](/docs/introduction/getting-started-aspnetcore).
-It is recommended to read this guide before reading [ASP.NET Core guide](/docs/introduction/getting-started-aspnetcore).
+It is recommended to read this guide before reading ASP .NET Core guide.

 ## Prerequisites

 Install [dotnet sdk](https://dot.net) 6, or newer.
 ArgoStore works on any framework that is implementing `NETSTANDARD2.0` so you can try using older frameworks if you want.
 However ArgoStore is only tested with .NET 6 and 7.
-ArgoStore is following [.NET Support Policy](https://dotnet.microsoft.com/en-us/platform/support/policy/dotnet-core), which means we may not fix issues occurring specifically only on older, unsupported frameworks.
+ArgoStore is following [.NET Support Policy](https://dotnet.microsoft.com/en-us/platform/support/policy/dotnet-core), which means we may not fix issues occurring specifically only on older, unsupported frameworks, and old .NET Framework v4.x.x and older.

 ---